cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 When you log back in, you should see output similar to what is shown in the video at the start of this section.

 Congratulations!
-If you see the output above when you log into Odin, you have set up your Odin account.
-You're now ready to log into a remote computer and develop software!
+If you see the output above when you login to Odin, you have set up your Odin account.
+You're now ready to login to a remote computer and develop software!

 .. copyright and license information
 .. |copy| unicode:: U+000A9 ..
 COPYRIGHT SIGN